justinfranken/TradingStratTester/README.md

 1. Random: In this strategy we will generate random buy or sell decisions.

 ## Asset classes:

 In this project we have the following asset data prepared:

 1. Foreign exchange courses (EUR/USD) from ... to ...
-1. Stock data (Mircosoft (MSFT), Tesla (TSLA), ...) from ... to ...
+1. Stock data (Microsoft (MSFT), Tesla (TSLA), ...) from ... to ...
 1. Bond data from ... to ...

 You are free to add new data to test the outcome of our trading strategies.
 In order to try out new data you need to:

 ```python
 def somefunction(test):